microsoftarchive/msgraph-sdk-python/examples/readme.md

 # CommandLineFileExplorer sample

-The CommanLineFileExplorer sample is a sample app written in Python and uses the Graph SDK for Python.
+The CommandLineFileExplorer sample is a sample app written in Python and uses the Graph SDK for Python.
 The sample shows you how to work with a user's files and folders on OneDrive.
 In this sample, you will learn how to upload or download a file, get a sharing link, explore files and folder, and more.

 ## Set up